Research

 2

 The POSS compounds are used as fillers in matrix polymers and as co-monomers for co-polymerization with organic monomers.
-Another way of using the POSS compounds contains in the direct cross-linking POSS units with small organic molecules to form three dimension networks.
+Another way of using the POSS compounds contains in the direct cross-linking POSS units with small organic molecules to form three dimensional networks.
 Optical transparent films of a single POSS compound are, however, hardly formed without cross-linking reagents due to their high symmetry and crystallinity.
 We have proposed that lower the symmetries of the POSS derivatives decrease their crystallinity and provided optical transparent film forming properties.
-We have shown that dumbbell-shaped trifluoropropyl substituted POSS derivatives and a star-shaped isobutyl-substituted POSS derivative linked by simple aliphatic chains formed optical transparent films.
+We have shown that dumbbell-shaped trifluoropropyl substituted POSS derivatives and a star-shaped isobutyl-substituted POSS derivative linked by simple linker chains formed optical transparent films.
 The present molecules are first examples of optical transparent POSS films showing thermoplastic properties.
-We also demonstrated that dumbbell-shaped POSS derivatives linked by rigid π-conjugated units formed good optical transparent and light-emitting films due to reduction their symmetries and molecular mobility.
+We are developing single-component hybrid materials whose properties can be controlled by selecting combinations of POSS units of different structures, such as tripodal type POSS derivatives.

 res_02